erwinkramer/synology-nas-bootstrapper/README.md

 The [tasks folder](./garden/tasks/) provides boot scripts.
 Configure [garden/tasks/main.sh](/garden/tasks/main.sh) as specified the comment of that script.
 All scripts called by `main.sh` are idempotent and designed for repeated use without damaging an existing setup.

-1. [filesystem.sh](./garden/tasks/filesystem.sh) creates the filesystem structure, shares, docker user, docker group and permissions (inspired by [DrFrankenstein](https://drfrankenstein.co.uk/step-2-setting-up-a-restricted-docker-user-and-obtaining-ids/)), also modifies `.env` file variables.
+1. [filesystem.sh](./garden/tasks/filesystem.sh) creates the filesystem structure, shares, users, groups and permissions (inspired by [DrFrankenstein](https://drfrankenstein.co.uk/step-2-setting-up-a-restricted-docker-user-and-obtaining-ids/)), also modifies `.env` file variables.

 1. [configuredocker.sh](./garden/tasks/configuredocker.sh) fixes the iptables for docker (introduced by [Pedro Lamas](https://gist.github.com/pedrolamas)) and sets the group permissions for docker socket.